Qualifying vs Total Earnings for Pensions Explained

-When setting up a workplace pension scheme, one of the most important decisions you'll make is how to calculate employee pension contributions.
-The two most common methods are qualifying earnings and total earnings, but which one is right for your business?
-Let’s break it down to help you make an informed choice.
+When setting up a workplace pension, one of the first choices you’ll make is how to calculate contributions.
+The two most common methods are qualifying earnings and total earnings.

 What Are Qualifying Earnings?